Columbus Discovered America in 1492 and How It Impacted the History of America Report

 The geographical knowledge of America was also expanded as a result of the Columbus’ discovery.
 Initially, American land was a secluded continent that the rest of the world did not understand.
 The fact that the disciplines of history and geography are closely interrelated; the geography of America has been an integral part of its historical past.

-For instance, the colonization of North America was made possible by its geographical knowledge.[3]
-Moreover, the presence of trains, valleys, mountains and landmark water bodies in the American continent are significant when exploring the history of this continent.
+For instance, the colonization of North America was made possible by its geographical knowledge.
+Moreover, the presence of trains, valleys, mountains, and landmark water bodies in the American continent are significant when exploring the history of this continent.
 Historians are also quite categorical that solutions related to challenges of geography in America were obtained as a result of the discovery of the continent.

 When America was known to the rest of the world, it facilitated the growth and development of commerce.
-Traders from distant lands travelled to America in search for markets for their products.
+Traders from distant lands traveled to America in search for markets for their products.
 On the same note, the colonial powers scrambled for raw materials and markets for their industrial products.

 Historians believe that their small population in North America was occasioned by oppression and myriads of infections from foreigners after America was discovered.
 Europeans brought major infections in America when they came to colonize the region.
-Some of the maladies included whooping cough, pneumonia, small pox, measles, malaria, and yellow fever.
+Some of the maladies included whooping cough, pneumonia, smallpox, measles, malaria, and yellow fever.

 The Europeans were already immune to most of these diseases.
 However, the infections turned out to be major pandemics to Indians.
 The same Indians were sold as slaves.
 In any case, slave trade started when Columbus forcefully took some slaves to Spain.
 The history of slave trade is indeed a broad subject of the American past.
 The practice of buying and selling slaves was widespread during the pre-independence era of America and as such, it cannot be erased from the face of this continent.

 The spread of the European culture and goods took place after the discovery of America by Christopher Columbus.
 There is a significant cultural mix between that of the Europeans and Americans.
 This was occasioned by the exploration and subsequent colonization of America.
-Some of the foreign crops that were introduced in America by foreigners include rubber, sugar and tobacco.
+Some of the foreign crops that were introduced in America by foreigners include rubber, sugar, and tobacco.

 The current system of agriculture that is practiced in America is believed to have been largely borrowed from the visiting foreigners.
 America was not the only beneficiary in this process.
 Some of the dominant North American crops such as tomatoes, potatoes, peanuts, beans, cocoa, cayenne, and corn were exported to other continents such as Europe and Asia.

-A section of historians still contend that death, exploitation and conquest were the major attributes of the discovery of America by Christopher Columbus contrary to the popular belief that there was great accomplishment on the part of America.
+A section of historians still contend that death, exploitation, and conquest were the major attributes of the discovery of America by Christopher Columbus contrary to the popular belief that there was great accomplishment on the part of America.
 Nonetheless, it is profound to note that the American history borrows a lot from the history of Christopher Columbus.
-The cultural identity of the Native Americans before the 1492 discovery changed almost completely due to the influence brought about by the foreigners.[7]
+The cultural identity of the Native Americans before the 1492 discovery changed almost completely due to the influence brought about by the foreigners.

 In some instances, the Americans were compelled to conform to the European standards especially when the process of colonization was in full force.
 It is believed that thousands of Americans suffered as a result of colonization.
-It is against this backdrop that the American and European powers became foes to each other even after the dark ages.
+It is against this backdrop that the American and European powers became foes to each other even after the Dark Ages.
 This was also manifested during the First and Second World Wars as well as during the Cold War era.

 Bibliography